qwe2820435o2/SceneGuide/Design/Counting scheme design (5) - Link Of The Query.md

 In order to avoid a large number of queries directly penetrating to the Mysql database, we use Redis as a cache to enhance the anti-concurrency capability

 ### 2.2 Pipeline

+To further optimize the performance, we use the pipeline for the Redis‘s batch query